-In addition to the Boltbody ISAC platform, our expertise in myeloid biology and immuno-oncology led us to discover Dectin-2 as a novel target expressed by tumor-associated macrophages (TAMs).
+In addition to the Boltbody ISAC platform, our expertise in myeloid biology and immuno-oncology led us to discover Dectin-2 as a novel oncology target expressed by tumor-associated macrophages (TAMs).
 We have demonstrated that agonism of Dectin-2 with the natural ligand mediates tumor regression in syngeneic mouse models, and that this effect disappears when Dectin-2 is blocked.
-Dectin-2 agonism causes TAMs to increase production of cytokines and chemokines such as $TNF\alpha$, IL-6, IL-1 β , and CCL3.
+Dectin-2 agonism causes TAMs to increase production of cytokines and chemokines such as $TNF\alpha$ , IL-6, IL-1 $\beta$ , and CCL3.

-Dectin-2 is selectively expressed in TAMs across a broad range of tumor types, including head and neck, non-small cell lung, ovarian, and triple-negative breast cancer, among others.
-Most of these TAMs belong to the immunosuppressive phenotype known as "M2" macrophages, and agonism of Dectin-2 mediates pro-inflammatory cytokine production, enhanced phagocytosis, and antigen processing and presentation.
-A Dectin-2 agonist antibody has the potential to convert an "M2" TAM into a tumor-destructive "M1" macrophage to elicit a productive anti-tumor immune response.
-Anti-PD-1 therapy has been shown to differentially upregulate expression of Dectin-2 within tumors, which provides an interesting rationale for exploring this combination.
+Dectin-2 is selectively expressed in TAMs across a broad range of tumor types, including non-small cell lung, head and neck, ovarian, triple-negative breast cancer, and melanoma, among others.
+Most of these TAMs seem to be immunosuppressive in phenotype, and agonism of Dectin-2 mediates proinflammatory cytokine production, enhanced phagocytosis, and antigen processing and presentation.
+A Dectin-2 agonist antibody has the potential to convert these immunosuppressive TAMs into tumor-destructive macrophages that elicit productive anti-tumor immune responses.
+Anti-PD-1 therapies have been shown to differentially upregulate expression of Dectin-2 within tumors, which provides an interesting rationale for exploring this combination.

 We discovered a number of potent agonist antibodies targeting Dectin-2 and lead optimization resulted in a lead candidate with an engineered Fc domain which we are developing.
-Our preclinical work has demonstrated that this antibody can potently activate human macrophages, eliciting production of proinflammatory cytokines and chemokines including $TNF\alpha$, IL-6, IL-1 β , and CCL3.
+Our preclinical work has demonstrated that this antibody can potently activate human macrophages, eliciting production of proinflammatory cytokines and chemokines including TNF $\alpha$ , IL-6, IL-1 $\beta$ , and CCL3.
 In ex-vivo experiments, we also demonstrated induction of significant cytokines and chemokines from primary human tumor samples which included a mix of tumor cells and immune cell infiltrate.
 We have also demonstrated that stimulation with our agonist antibody has better anti-tumor activity than pembrolizumab in humanized mice bearing MDA-MB-231 tumors, which endogenously express PD-L1.